rfeng77/rfeng77.github.io/_projects/6_project.md

 The early findings suggest that the main problem is not simply a lack of clinical data, but the difficulty of finding and connecting relevant information across different systems.
 Clinicians wanted AI to support **information synthesis**, not autonomous decision-making.

-Across the interview and survey, clinicians emphasized the need for:

-- Faster access to key patient information
-- Clear summaries of recent patient history and clinical notes
+Across the interview and survey, clinicians emphasized the need for faster access to key patient information, clear summaries of recent history and notes, monitoring of subtle deterioration, short-term risk prediction with supporting reasons, traceable evidence sources, and uncertainty explanations when data are missing, unstable, or conflicting.
-- Monitoring of subtle deterioration before a patient becomes critical
-- Short-term risk prediction with clear supporting reasons
-- Traceable evidence sources rather than unexplained AI output
-- Uncertainty explanations, especially when data are missing, unstable, or conflicting

 The clinician interview also suggested that a high-density, flowsheet-like interface with concise summaries and key numerical trends may be more useful than large visual charts alone.
-Basically, clinicians do not need a pretty dashboard that hides the actual information.
-They need something fast, dense, and clinically useful.
+This finding shaped our design direction toward a dense, clinically useful workspace rather than a purely visual dashboard.

 ---